 The morning after I’d finished my exams I was woken by a phone call from Wendy to say that Teresa had gone into labour and was in hospital in Aberystwyth.
-Jock was with her and she and John were going to drive over straight away.
+Jock was already there but Wendy said she and John were going to drive over to see them anyway.
 I wasn’t sure what to do.
 I would have liked to be with them all but I knew Teresa didn’t like a fuss and anyway there wouldn’t be anywhere for me to stay.
-I had stopped with them for a weekend with Laura the previous summer so I knew the size of their place.
-Basically it was a two bedroom cottage so if John and Wendy were stopping there would only be the sofa in the lounge for me.
+Laura and I had stopped with them for a weekend the previous summer so I knew the size of their place.
+It was a two bedroom cottage and if John and Wendy were stopping there would only be the sofa in the lounge for me.
 I’m not sure why I thought that would be a problem as I could sleep anywhere.
-I didn’t know what to do with myself so I phoned Sophie.
-She agreed to meet me for lunch.
-She took the afternoon off work and we went back to my place and went to bed for the afternoon.
+I so much didn’t know what to do with myself I phoned Sophie at work and arranged to meet up for lunch.
+Afterwards we went back to my place and spent the afternoon in bed.

-We were still in bed when Wendy called to say that Teresa had had a baby boy and that both of them were absolutely fine.
-She suggested I could come over the next day.
+We were still there dozing when Wendy called to say that Teresa had had a baby boy and that he and Theresa were absolutely fine.
+She suggested I should come over the next day.
+I’d already worked our my route.
 I’d have to catch the train to Shrewsbury and change there for Aberystwyth.
 They would pick me up from the station.

-Teresa came back home the next day, the baby in his new car seat all wrapped up in a lovely blanket with a hood and ears in a lovely blue colour that Theresa had knitted for him .
+Teresa came back home the next day, the baby in his new car seat all wrapped up in a lovely blue blanket Theresa had knitted for him with a hood and ears.
 My sister was very clever with crafts.
 We took it in turns to hold the baby who was now called Oliver.
 John refused to hold him saying he didn’t want the responsibility.
 I took a turn but I can’t say it did much for me.
 He was soft and warm but he seemed so helpless and, if I’m honest, rather ugly.
 I thought he looked best at Teresa’s breast.
 This was Wendy and John’s first grandchild and Wendy looked ecstatic.

 I should have been relieved that my finals were over at last but now I had to face up to a new set of problems: I had to find work; where I lived was not secure; I needed a car; I needed money.
-Everything was uncertain.
+And whereas before everything was mapped out now everything was uncertain.
 It was all a very unsettling.
 I realised I hadn’t a clue what I wanted to do with my life.
-I wasn’t sure where I wanted to live.
+I wasn’t even sure where I wanted to live.
 The thought of emigrating was quite attractive, particularly to New Zealand, but I didn’t think I could leave my family.
 I even considered doing VSO.
 But I realised that was just postponing the decision so when I came back from wherever I’d been sent I’d be in exactly the same position then as I was now.
-And, of course, Sophie had become another factor in the equation, an important factor.
-I hadn’t let her know I was even vaguely considering VSO or emigrating.
-I didn’t want to upset her unnecessarily but I did want to keep all my options open.
+And, of course, Sophie had become another factor in the decision, an important factor.
+I hadn’t let her know I was even vaguely considering VSO or emigrating as I didn’t want to upset her unnecessarily but I did want to keep all my options open.
 I had made one positive move before I left Crewe – I had signed on at the Job Exchange to obtain job seekers allowance.
 This would at least allow me breathing space so I could continue living in my shared house for a while.
-That would allow my mind to settle until I had some idea of where I wanted to be or until something came up I .
-I thought I might see if I could get a job back at Cannon Pet Supplies while I applied for jobs.
+Hopefully that would allow my mind to settle until I had some idea of where I wanted to be or until something came up.
+I thought I might see if Cannon Pet Supplies would take me back while I applied for permanent jobs.
 That way I’d have more money, wouldn’t be beholden to the state and, most importantly, could continue seeing Sophie.

 After a few days at my folks home I caught the train back to Crewe.
 It lovely to be in my own place and to see Sophie again.
 Although I’d only been away less than a week I’d really missed her.
 She suggested I needed a holiday and thought that would help clear my brain.
-I thought she could be right, however her idea of a good holiday and mine were miles apart.
-She found a 7-day package holiday on Mallorca for £500 including flights which she proudly showed me on her laptop.
+I thought she could be right, however her idea of a holiday and mine were miles apart.
+She proudly showed me on her laptop a 7-day package holiday on Mallorca for £500 including flights.
 It looked frankly awful – a vast building with hundreds of balconies, overlooking a pool, in the middle of similar vast hotels in a resort called Magaluf.
 I’d heard of this place and it certainly didn’t appeal to me.
 I tried to be tactful but failed miserable and Sophie became angry and upset.

-I said “From what I know you’ve only been on package holidays and on your dad’s yacht.
-I think you should expand your horizons.
+I said “From what I know you’ve only been on package holidays and on your father’s yacht.
+I think you should expand your horizons, try something different.
 I bet you’ve never been camping.
 That’s fun and also nice and cheap.”

 “How is camping going to expand my horizons?
 My horizons don’t need expanding, thank you very much.
 You arrogant pig.”